fau-masters-collected-works-cgarbin/llm-github-issues/README.md

 streamlit run app.py
 ```

-Once the application is running, enter the URL for the issue above, `https://github.com/microsoft/semantic-kernel/issues/2039`, and press the `Generate summary with <model>` button to generate the summary.
+Once the application is running, enter the URL for the issue above, `https://github.com/microsoft/semantic-kernel/issues/2039`, and click the `Generate summary with <model>` button to generate the summary.
 It will take a few seconds to complete.

 **NOTES**: